-Patients who used Onglyza to control their diabetes are filing litigations after experiencing heart attacks and pancreatic cancer.
-The U.S. Food and Drug Administration (FDA) recently placed a new warning label on this medication; this comes after countless people became injured and were never made aware of the life-altering side effects.
+Patients who used Onglyza to control their diabetes are filing lawsuits after experiencing heart failure and pancreatic cancer.
+The U.S. Food and Drug Administration (FDA) recently recommended new label warnings for this dangerous Type 2 diabetes medication, after more than seven years since it was originally approved.
+This comes after countless people suffered serious injuries and were never made aware of the life-threatening side effects.

 Medication Type: Diabetes

 Injuries: Heart Attack, Pancreatic Cancer

 Settlement Amounts: EST – $100,000 over $1,000,000

 What Is Onglyza Used for?

 Onglyza (saxagliptin) is an oral anti-diabetic drug manufactured by AstraZeneca and Bristol-Myers Squibb that was approved by the FDA in 2009.
 Kombiglyze XR is a combination of saxagliptin and metformin HCl (extended-release) and was approved in 2010.
 Both these drugs are used to help control hyperglycemia (high blood sugar) in people affected by type 2 diabetes, and may be used in combination with other oral hypoglycemic drugs such as sulphonylureas.